AMERICAN RABBIT HOUND ASSOCIATION

 2.

-The Master of Hounds must be licensed by the ARHA.
+The Master of Hounds must be licensed

 3.

-The Master of Hounds shall act as the final
+The Master of Hounds shall act as the

-selection of casts by draw, appointment and assignment of judges, and
+areas, selection of casts by draw, appointment and assignment of judges, and

 supervision of all functions associated with the hunt; including the